superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 # Beyond Storage 3 - Everything Is Your Inventory

+If you can do it using items in your inventory, you can now also do it by PULLING from items in nearby storage crates, vehicles, drones, workstations, collectors, etc.

+In addition, you can easily PUSH from any of those sources to nearby crates, for excellent inventory management.

+This version is for 7 Days to Die v3, which is why the mod is called 'Beyond Storage 3'.

+**Quick start:** Install, open your Backpack by itself, and look for the **Useables** window next to it — it shows your best healing, food, and drink items, pulled from your extended inventory.

 I would appreciate it if you could [support me on Ko-fi](https://ko-fi.com/gazorper), as **hundreds of hours** go into making a mod like this, keeping it up to date with newer game versions, not to mention supporting it.

 [![Support me on Ko-fi](https://raw.githubusercontent.com/superguru/superguru/refs/heads/master/images/superguru-kofi-orange.png)](https://ko-fi.com/gazorper)